Our Educators

 Monica Climaco

-as a survivor of suicide attempts, monica is also dedicated to providing support to fellow survivors who are strengthening their relationships with their reasons to stay, in a world that manufactures so many reasons to go.
+as a survivor of suicide attempts, still living with suicidality, monica is also dedicated to providing support and safe haven for fellow survivors who are strengthening their relationships with their reasons to stay, especially within societal constructs that give so many reasons to go. monica is a queer, neurodivergent, immigrant person of color.

 work with monica